 Creating a sustainable support system and global rollout plan.

 Creating the initial Citi Design Thinking course was the easy part since it was initially piloted with just the Citi Design team which was used to work in this style of methodology.
 Rolling out Design Thinking to over 300k people who had little to no experience with this methodology was a much bigger challenge.
-We had to create a timetable support system that would allow for the content to scale across an organization of this size but also worked in a way where each team that took the class could get individualize and ongoing support.
-I created a structure that started with a steering committee that is comprised of representatives from all key departments including design, HR, learning, and more to oversee the big picture of how Design Thinking was being rolled out at Citi.
-I then created a program team which a group of people who reported to me and were dedicated to the logistics and training of Citi Design Thinking instructors.
+We had to create a timetable support system that would allow for the content to scale across an organization of this size but also worked in a way where each team that took the class could get individualized and ongoing support.
+I created a structure that started with a steering committee that comprised of representatives from all key departments, including design, HR, learning, and more, to oversee the big picture of how Design Thinking was being rolled out at Citi.
+I then created a program team a group of people who reported to me and were dedicated to the logistics and training of Citi Design Thinking instructors.
 Lead champions then reported to the program team and were responsible for teaching most of the Citi Design Thinking classes and then supporting the teams they trained.
-Finally, Champions were key people who were chosen from the team who came in for training and were their day to day Design Thinking advisors and mentors.
+Finally, Champions were key people who were chosen from the team who came in for training and were their day-to-day Design Thinking advisors and mentors.
 This tiered system kept the overhead low on the org structure while creating a tierable support system that gave each team the help they needed to be successful.

 Meets quarterly with representation from all lines of business involved in Citi Design Thinking.
-They set the supportive conditions to grow Citi Design Thinking through leadership support, intervention as needed, and consult with external agencies like IDEO on best practices.
+They set the supportive conditions to grow Citi Design Thinking through leadership support, intervention as needed, and consulting with external agencies like IDEO on best practices.

 Meets monthly to refine and evolve the Citi Design Thinking curriculum and organize training events.
 They select, recruit, and manage the community of Champions and Lead Champions, providing them with resources and support to serve as effective teachers and leaders.